 $ sudo systemctl start ssh

-sshfrom running by default during system boot.
+sshfrom automatically started during system boot.

 $ sudo systemctl disable ssh Synchronizing state of ssh.service with SysV service script with /lib/systemd/systemd-sysv-install.
 Executing: /lib/systemd/systemd-sysv-install disable ssh Removed /etc/systemd/system/sshd.service.

 SSHserver to automaticall start during system boot again.